If you have never sat in an emergency exit row seat you might be wondering why someone would ever choose to sit in those rows.

 - Assess, select, and follow a safe path away from the emergency exit.

-But if you were to build that quickly you might be forced to neglect some of the duties you would be called upon to do like stowing the emergency exit door.
+But if you were to exit that quickly you might be forced to neglect some of the duties you would be called upon to do like stowing the emergency exit door.

 If you are wondering what it would be like when an emergency exit door is being opened, check out the videos below and they will give you a pretty good picture of what it will look like.